 Coffee at Giovannis is not a trendy experience, nor is it made with the latest gadgets.
 This is good old Italian tradition exemplified.
-The espresso machines are robust and strong and the expert baristas who have been part of the business since forever, pull an amazing amount of coffees every day.
+The espresso machines are robust and strong and the expert baristas who have been part of the business forever, pull an amazing amount of coffee every day.

-Add a freshly baked croissant, a panini with fillings selected at the deli counter, or a icing dusted Greek Shortbread biscuit to accompany your coffee and it will leave you wanting no more.
+Add a freshly baked croissant, a panini with fillings selected at the deli counter, or an icing dusted Greek Shortbread biscuit to accompany your coffee and it will leave you wanting no more.
 Molto contento!

 Address: 103 Main Rd, Green Point, Cape Town